Breda Ba.65: Operational history

 During World War II, the Ba.65 was employed against the British in North Africa.
 When Italy entered the war in June 1940 about 150 aircraft were reported to be still in service, but suffered heavy losses facing the British fighters.
 Most were either out of service or shot down by early 1942.
 The aircraft, which had been forcibly kept in service after the failure of the Ba.88 and the poor performance of the Caproni Ca.310, was replaced in the dive bomber role by modified Savoia-Marchetti S.79s or fighters.
 Despite having been destined for scrap at the beginning of hostilities and pulled back into action, the Bredas of 50 Stormo fought a bitter and courageous battle from 13 June 1940 to the remainder of the year.
 The Bredas proved to be deadly and precise in the role of low level ground attack and dive bombing in comparison with other aircraft available.
 In the hands of pilots like Capt.
 Antonio dell'Oro, Tenente Adriano Visconti and Spanish civil war veteran pilots who were properly trained to fly the aircraft it proved a bitter pill for British armoured forces caught in the desert.
 Notable encounters included missions carried out at Sidi Rezegh and Sidi Barrani.
 The Bredas were even involved in one air battle causing the loss of 3 Gloster Gladiators.

-Chile bought 20 Ba.65 (17 single-seaters and three dual control trainers) powered by the Piaggio P.XI C.40 (also a 14K derivative) late in 1938.
-Portugal purchased 10 Breda equipped with Fiat engines and Breda L Turrets in November 1939.